Automatic weight loss: Women’s World review of the Setpoint Diet

 3-6 servings per day

 Contrary to popular belief, eating fat does not cause you to get fat or develop heart disease.
 Dietary fat is an essential nutrient.
-The key is to eat the whole-food versions of healthy fats, not just their oils.
-For instance, eating olives is better than consuming olive oil because the whole food (olives) contain fiber, water, protein, and other nutrients that help to lower setpoint weight.
+The key is to eat whole-food versions of healthy fats, not just their oils.
+For instance, eating olives is better than consuming olive oil because the whole food (olives) contains fiber, water, protein, and other nutrients that help to lower setpoint weight.

 Cooking with a little healthy oil is fine, though we recommend using coconut oil rather than olive oil for cooking.
 This is because olive oil has a low “smoke point,” meaning that it starts to burn and smoke at high temperatures.
 This not only gives a burnt taste to foods, but it also destroys beneficial nutrients.

 Fill the remainder of your plate with whole-food fats.
 Some great whole-fat food options include:

 - Flax Seeds

 The setpoint diet includes low-fructose fruits for those who prefer fruit occasionally.
 However, you do not have to eat any fruit — ever.
 Anything fruit can do, non-starchy veggies can do with a lot less sugar!